YOUR PORTABLE GENERATOR BUYING GUIDE

 HOW DOES IT WORK

-Portable home generators are currently available for sale in the power range from 500 watt to 17.5 kW.
+Portable generators are currently available for sale in the power range from 500 watt to 17.5 kW.
 They can be very handy after the loss of electricity in the wake of a storm or other unforeseen circumstance.
-There are more than ten million of such devices in US households, and about one million units is bought per year according to US Consumer Product Safety Commission (CPSC).
+There are more than thirteen million of such devices in U.S. households, and about one million units is bought per year according to U.S. Consumer Product Safety Commission (CPSC).
 Homeowners are the largest buyers of light-duty gensets, accounting for about half of light duty sales, primarily in the 3 to 10 kW range.

 BASIC FEATURES and SPECIFICATIONS